LAB02-Research/HASS.Agent/README.md

 Checklist to start using HASS.Agent:

 - Install and configure <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a> if you want notifications
-- Open port 5115 (*default*) in your pc's firewall
-- Download & extract the <a href="https://github.com/LAB02-Research/HASS.Agent/releases/latest">latest .zip release</a>
+- Download & run the <a href="https://github.com/LAB02-Research/HASS.Agent/releases/latest">latest release's installer</a>
-- Launch HASS.Agent.exe
+- HASS.Agent will launch and show you the onboarding process
 - Configure the parts you'll be using
-- Optionally set HASS.Agent to run as a scheduled task
+- HASS.Agent will restart through the scheduled task
 - Start adding Quick Actions, commands & sensors!

 Stuck? <a href="https://github.com/LAB02-Research/HASS.Agent/issues" target="_blank">Create a ticket</a>.